Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Discussion

 \section{Discussion}

 Our study examined whether the inclusion of an AI-labelled teammate alters the social dynamics of group cooperation.
-Contrary to our hypothesis (H1) derived from the algorithm aversion and exploitation literature, we found no systematic behavioural differences between human- and AI-labelled conditions.
-Participants’ contributions were shaped along familiar normative mechanisms such as conditional cooperation, sensitivity to others’ past behaviour, and gradual decline over time.
-These processes operated almost identically across treatments and strategies.
-This pattern mirrors findings from prior dyadic studies \citep{ng_when_2023, makovi_trust_2023} showing that trust and reciprocity can generalize to AI partners.
-Once the AI was embedded within a collective context, its artificial label ceased to influence cooperative behaviour: participants appeared to respond to social cues and group signals rather than to agent identity.
+Contrary to H1, which was derived from prior work on algorithm aversion and reduced cooperation with AI partners \citep{dietvorstAlgorithmAversionPeople2015, karpusAlgorithmExploitationHumans2021, bazaziAIsAssignedGender2025}, we found no systematic behavioural differences between human- and AI-labelled conditions.
+Participants’ contributions followed familiar normative patterns such as conditional cooperation, sensitivity to others’ past behaviour, and gradual decline over time.
+These observed patterns were statistically indistinguishable across treatments and strategies.
+This pattern mirrors findings from prior dyadic studies \citep{ngWhenCommunicativeAIs2023, makoviTrustHumanmachineCollectives2023} showing that trust and reciprocity can generalize to AI partners.
+When the AI was embedded in a collective context with anonymous aggregate feedback, its label had no detectable influence on cooperative behaviour: participants appeared to respond to the group's behaviour rather than to the agent's identity.